The lie of "Quranic Abrogation"

 2- In 2:159 we read:

-They claim that this verse (159) has been abrogated by the verse that immediately followed it (160) which reads:
+They claim that this verse (159) has been abrogated by the verse that immediately follows it (160) which reads:

-The claim here is that these verses have been abrogated by verse 89:
+The claim here is that these two verses have been abrogated by verse 89:

-"Exempted are those who repent thereafter and reform, God is Forgiver, Most Merciful."
+Except for those who repent after that and reform; God is Forgiver, Merciful.
+3:89

 Once again the claimed abrogation is non existent.
 Both verses stand and do not contradict nor abrogate one another.

-Verses 86-88 are speaking about those who disbelieve after believing and maintain their disbelieving until death.
-They are never reprieved in the hereafter.
-Verse 89 speaks about those who repent and reform during their life.
-Because God is Forgiver and Most Merciful they are reprieved.
+Verses 86-88 are speaking about those who disbelieve after believing and then maintain their disbelieve until death.
+They are never reprieved in the Hereafter.
+In contrast, verse 89 speaks about a different category of people; they are the ones who repent and reform during their life.

 The Quran confirms that only those who die as disbelievers are not pardoned:

-4- Another case of poor understanding is found in the following verses:
+4- Another case of poor understanding is found in the following verse:

-they claim that this has been abrogated by the words that immediately followed:
+The claim is that this has been abrogated by the words that immediately follow:

 The same is applies to :

-Here they claim that the underlined words in the following verse:
+The claim is that the underlined words in the following verse:

 have been abrogated by the underlined words in the following verse:

-The claim is that in the beginning God made it lawful for the believers to face anywhere in Salat (Contact Prayers) (as in 2:115) then later God cancelled that by appointing a set Qibla (2:144) for the believers.
+The claim is that in the beginning God made it lawful for the believers to face any direction during the Salat (2:115), but then later God cancelled that by appointing a set Qibla (2:144) for the believers.
 Therefore, the claim is that 2:144 invalidates 2:115

-We are told in the Quran that there was a Qibla that did not appeal to the prophet, and that God changed it to one that is more appealing to the prophet (see 2:144)
+We are told in the Quran that there was a Qibla that did not appeal to the Prophet, and that God changed it to one that is more pleasing to the Prophet (2:144)

-The obvious misunderstanding here is that while verse 144 is speaking about Qiblah for the Salat (Prayer), verse 115 is not speaking about Salat at all.
+The obvious misunderstanding here is that while verse 144 is speaking about Qiblah for the Salat, verse 115 is not speaking about Salat at all.
 Verse 115 is speaking about the fact that God is present everywhere, and thus wherever we may look or wherever we may go, we will always be facing God.
-The presence of the word "Omnipresent" at the end of the verse confirms that the subject of the verse is God’s Presence and not the Salat.
+Indeed God is Omnipresent.
+The subject of 2:115 is God's Presence and not the Salat.

 Verse 144 does not abrogate verse 115.
-They are talking about two completely different subjects.
+The subjects of the two verses are totally different.

-The claim is that the underlined words in 9:80 "even if you ask forgiveness for them seventy times - GOD will not forgive them" invalidate the underlined words in 4:64 "the messenger prayed for their forgiveness, they would have found GOD Redeemer, Most Merciful."
+The claim is that the underlined words in 9:80 "even if you seek forgiveness for them seventy times, God will not forgive them" invalidate the underlined words in 4:64 "the messenger prayed for their forgiveness, they would have found God Redeemer, Merciful."

 Once again, a case of poor understanding of the Quran.

-On the other hand, those spoken of in 9:80 are described by the words: "they disbelieve in GOD and His messenger"………and because they are disbelievers, we are told that "GOD will not forgive them"
+In contrast, those spoken of in 9:80 are described by the words, "they disbelieved in God and His messenger".
+As they were disbelievers, it is natural that "God will not forgive them."